osTicket/docs/Admin/Settings/System.rst

 **Default Department:** Choose a default Department for tickets that are not otherwise routed to a specific department.
 Tickets can be routed-based on help topics, incoming emails, and ticket filter settings.

+**Force HTTPS:** This setting allows Admins to configure wether or not they want to Force HTTPS system-wide.
+If enabled, any request that is using the HTTP protocol will be redirected to the HTTPS protocol.
+Note, this will only work if you have an SSL certificate installed and have HTTPS configured on the server.

 **Collision Avoidance Duration:** Enter the maximum length of time an Agent is allowed to hold a lock on a ticket or task without any activity.
 Enter 0 to disable the lockout feature.

 **Default Page Size:** Choose the number of items shown per page in the Ticket Queues of the Agent Panel.
 Each Agent can also customize this number for their own account under My Preferences.